-How the Rising Action Works in a Story: Definition and Examples of This Dramatic Structure Element
+Rising Action: Definition and Examples of This Dramatic Structure Element

 When writers are constructing a story they should include these six elements.

-Rising action is one of the most important parts of the dramatic structure because it contains most of the action in a story.
+Rising action is the longest part of the story, and one of the most important parts of dramatic structure because it contains most of the decisive action in a story.

+If the exposition and inciting incidents are the beginning of the story and the climax of the story is the end, the rising action makes up the middle of the storyline.

+Note: You might be expecting to see falling action in this list.
+At The Write Practice, we don't consider falling action a plot element.
+If you're interested in learning why, check out our article on falling action here.

 How the Rising Action Works in a Story